 Italian mobile phone numbers are ten numbers long and begin with "3".

-Phone models available are much the same as in any other country, as are the brands: Nokia, Siemens, Blackberry, etc. Phones purchased in another European country can be used in Italy, though roaming charges may be payable.
+Phone models available are much the same as in any other country, as are the brands: Samsung, Nokia, iPhone, etc. Phones purchased in another European country can be used in Italy, though roaming charges may be payable.

 GSM cellular phones from North America must be tri-band in order to work in Italy; they must be able to function on the 900 MHz and 1800 MHz frequencies.

-There are four major service providers for cell phones in Italy:
+There are six major service providers for cell phones in Italy:

 Each company offers a broad range of voice and data services and packages, and it is always recommended to compare prices and conditions carefully before entering into a contract.